A Superb Old New Guinea War Club from Orokolo Bay Papuan Gulf South Coast Papua New Guinea 19th Century

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.

-A Fine Collection of Antique African Passport Masks West Africa
+A Fine Collection of Antique African Passport Masks Dan People Ivory Coast West Africa

-A Fine Collection of Antique African Passport Masks West Africa
+A Fine Collection of Antique African Passport Masks Dan People Ivory Coast West Africa dating from the 19th to early 20th Century

 Most Dan face masks genre, and those of the culturally related groups of Côte d’Ivoire and Liberia, are commonly executed in a miniature form, ranging in height between 6 and 20 centimetres.